odhiambokevin/odhiambokevin.github.io/_posts/2023-12-20-random-quotes.md

 3. Thinking of yourself is not always necessary; but thinking for yourself is.
 4. Justice is a gift from God, rather than a lawful right.
 It is not found in institutions, systems or processes.
 God sends us this gift through just individuals.
 Hence we get the gift from such.
 5. An excuse can never be synonymous to a reason.
 6. I find my peace in the Lord.
-I see your too.
+I see yours too.
 You just have to come for it.
 7. Value education.
 You met some of your greatest friends through its influence.
-8. If you can\'t laugh together, there is little yoou can do together.
+8. If you can\'t laugh together, there is little you can do together.
 9. No amount of money can substitute a reliable person.
 10. The best is not always necessary.
 11. Love your children so much.
 Just don\'t love them too much.